DECENTfoundation/dcorejs/README.md

     Decent.initialize(config);

-Replace `decent_network_wspaths` with active decent daemon instance and `chain_id` with blockchain id you about to work on.
+Replace `decent_network_wspaths` with active decent daemon instance and `chain_id` with blockchain id which you are about to work on.
 [Init example](https://github.com/DECENTfoundation/decent-js/tree/master/examples/Init)

 ## Usage